 You may occasionally need to shut systems down or take them off-line to perform maintenance or upgrades.
 Scheduling downtime allows you to do this without triggering monitors.

 You can schedule downtimes and/or mute your Datadog monitors so that they do not alert at specific times when you do not want them to.
-You can read how to schedule downtimes here and here.

 Monitors trigger events when they change state between ALERT, WARNING (if enabled), RESOLVED, and NO DATA (if enabled).
-But if a monitor has been silenced either by a downtime or muting, then any transition from RESOLVED to another state won’t trigger an event (nor the notification channels that that event would have set off).
+But if a monitor has been silenced either by a downtime or muting, then any transition from RESOLVED to another state won’t trigger an event (nor the notification channels that the event would have set off).

 Navigate to the Manage Downtime page by highlighting the “Monitors” tab in the main menu and selecting the “Manage Downtime” link.
 You may also navigate to the “Manage Downtime” page from other Monitor related pages by clicking the link at the top of the page.